davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

   _    -> x
 {% endhighlight %}

-There are a few subtleties here:
+There are a few subtleties with the typeclass solution:
 - The `a` in `witness :: I a` refers to the type of `x`, thanks to the *ScopedTypeVariables* extension.
 - When the `IExp` pattern matches, Haskell deduces that `a ~ Exp` since `IExp :: I Exp`.
 This means we get to use `x :: Exp` in the body `f x`.

-As alluded to earlier, the typeclass approach gives us a type-checked guarantee that the category is preserved.
+As alluded to earlier, here the typeclass approach gives us a type-checked guarantee that the category is preserved.

 <br/>
 # Traversals

 An addition to the above, we require terms to implement traverse-like semantics.
-This will let us encapsulate the recursive structure of terms, allowing us later to succinctly write manipulations like substitutions.
+This will let us encapsulate the recursive structure of terms, allowing us to then succinctly write manipulations like substitutions.

 {% highlight haskell %}
 {-# LANGUAGE GADTs                     #-}